Raessan/tensorrt_lib/README.md

 - `std::vector<std::vector<float>>` indicates that there is a single input or output, so the first dimension now is the batch size, while the second dimension is the flattened data dimension.
 - `std::vector<float>` indicates that there is a single input or output, and also the batch size is 1.
 So, the dimension of the vector is directly the flattened dimension of the data

-Finally, we also allow to pass a raw pointer as input.
-This can be handy if the pointer is already in the GPU (CUDA).
-In fact, if you use the raw pointer you also have to specify in the `run_inference` function a boolean o declare if the pointer is in the CPU or the GPU (see `nn_handler.hpp` for more details).
+Finally, we can also pass input information as a (vector of) raw pointer.
+This can be handy if the pointers are already in the GPU (CUDA).
+In fact, if you use the input pointer you also have to specify in the `run_inference` function a boolean o declare if the pointer is in the CPU or the GPU (see `nn_handler.hpp` for more details).
+The available formats for the input are:

+- `std::vector<std::vector<float *>>` is the most general case for more than one input.
+The outer vector has size equal to the number of inputs, the inner vector has size equal to the batch size, while the float * points to the data flattened as before (so if the image is 3x100x100, the float * points to the first element, where all contiguously stored until the 30000th element).
+- `std::vector<float *>` indicates that there is a single input, and the size of the vector corresponds to the batch size.
+Again the pointer points to an instance of data of that batch.
+- `float *` indicates that there is a single input, and also the batch size is 1.
+So, the pointer directly points to the single instance of data.

+Note that, to use this functionality, all the pointers have to be located in the same device (either the GPU or the CPU).
+The outputs will not be provided as pointers, but using vectors as before.

 In case of dealing with images, it is important to comment the `blobFromImage` function in the `dnn` package of OpenCV, since it adapts an OpenCV `cv::Mat` image to the format expected by NN.